awsdocs/amazon-lightsail-developer-guide/doc_source/security_iam_service-with-iam.md

 ## Authorization Based on Lightsail Tags<a name="security_iam_service-with-iam-tags"></a>

 You can attach tags to Lightsail resources or pass tags in a request to Lightsail\.
 To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `lightsail:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.

+**Important**
+Lightsail does not support authorization based on tags for some API actions\.
+For more information, see [Support for resource\-level permissions and authorization based on tags in Amazon Lightsail](resource-level-permissions-and-auth-based-on-tags-support.md)\.

 For more information about tagging Lightsail resources, see [Tags in Amazon Lightsail](amazon-lightsail-tags.md)\.

 To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Allowing Creation and Deletion of Lightsail Resources Based on Tags](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/security_iam_id-based-policy-examples#security_iam_id-based-policy-examples-view-widget-tags)\.